-A summary of available and archived graduate research (GRA) and teaching assistantships (TA) can be found on our Graduate Job Listings website.
-Generally, the term-by-term TA positions are offered on a reoccurring (annual) basis.
-Archived positions will show opportunities that may be available in future terms/years in an effort to help students "plan ahead" and design a fully- or partially-funded graduate program.
-GRA positions are generally at the discretion of the student's major professor, but in some cases, the student's GRA supervisor may be a different faculty member.
+A summary of available and archived graduate assistantships in research (GRA) and teaching (TA) can be found on our Graduate Job Listings website.
 Both GRA and TA appointments are accompanied by a tuition waiver in each term the student is employed.
+Additional GA benefits are listed online here.

-After you have communicated with an AoC faculty member as a potential major professor, ask them about recruitment travel opportunities!
+After you have communicated with a FERM faculty member as a potential major professor, ask them about recruitment travel opportunities!
 A limited number of "travel grants" are available to applicants interested in attending OSU, who may have alternative offers elsewhere, and would like to learn more about the Sustainable Forest Management program, meet the faculty and Department Head, and check out Corvallis and the OSU Campus before making a final decision.